cu-swe4s-fall-2023/assignment-2-python-refresher-sanfordbaran/README.md

 my_utils.py:    improve get_column() to use a named argument for the result_column that defaults to 1

 print_fires:    update to correctly use the new get_column function

+print_fires     update to use argpase to collect the 4 inputs to the get_column function via the command line